Rajpratik71/Mininet-wiki/FAQ.md

 ### Help!
 Mininet isn't working in an lxc container because of AppArmor!

 AppArmor's configuration for lxc seems to forbid recursive private mounts, which Mininet wants.

+This may cause Mininet to hang on startup.
+Additionally `mnexec -n bash` will fail.

-This can be allowed by adding the following lines to an appropriate AppArmor configuration file (e.g. `/etc/apparmor.d/abstractions/lxc/container-default`):
+In Ubuntu 16.04 and later, this can be allowed by adding the following lines to an appropriate AppArmor configuration file (e.g. `/etc/apparmor.d/abstractions/lxc/container-default`):

     # allow recursive private mounts (mininet wants this)
     mount options=(rw, make-rprivate) -> **,